summus-kong/PEMA/README.md

 Optional Arguments:
   Specify additional non-essential parameters.

+  -R file, --input_ribo file
+                        Rib-seq signal.
+Should be a tsv file with one row per gene and one column per sample or embryo.
+                        (default: None)
+  -c <str>, --choose <str>
+                        choosing calculate script, a is Ribo-seq, b is weighted value.
+                        (default: None)
   -p <int>, --threads <int>
                         # of threads (default: 1)
   -h, --help            show this help message and exit.
   -v, --version         Print version information and exit.
 ```

+If there is no Ribo-seq data, you can use weighted value calculated in data fold during pre-implanation embryos, and arrange your table according your number of samples, then assign -R <file> and -c b.